 If you want to visit the happiest or most magical places on earth — Disneyland in Anaheim, Calif., and Walt Disney World in Orlando, Fla., respectively — you’ll have to save up for your vacation.
 One-day, single-park ticket prices at Disneyland range from $104 to $149 depending on the date and the basic ticket equivalent at Walt Disney World runs between $109 and $129.
 With an additional premium on food, lodging, travel and other items, a trip to these beloved Disney resorts could easily sink your budget.

-Fortunately, die-hard regulars have smart strategies to save money at Disneyland and get the most out of their magical visit.
-Read on to get the inside track on how to save cash without sacrificing the fun.
+Fortunately, die-hard fans can employ smart strategies to save money and still get the most out of their next magical visit.
+With a little extra planning, enjoy the Disney vacation of your dreams without going broke.

 1. Come Prepared